Information Hub simplifies the management, execution, and distribution of information

 Data Sources

-Flow connects to and ingests data from multiple sources, meaning we can leverage the investments you have already made:
+Information Hub connects to and ingests data from multiple sources, meaning we can leverage the investments you have already made:

 • Industrial Historians - Canary Historian, AVEVA PI (formally OSIsoft PI) Historian, Ignition Historian, GE Historian, AVEVA Historian (formally Wonderware Historian), additional OPC HDA based historians, etc.